Methods of Mediums and Psychics

 This list is very far from exhaustive but it gives a flavour of the techniques used.

 Mediums will also sometimes use shotgunning which involves a rapid fire of statements.
 For example “I sense a father figure – it might not be your father per se – who has had some trouble with pulmonary issues or something to do with his stomach area, he ended up in hospital for something" This statement contains so many pieces of potentially accurate information that it could apply to a wide range of people.
-It is important to note that shotgunning isn't necessary for mediums.
-There are far better techniques.
+Though shotgunning is occasionally used there are far better techniques available.

 Mediums also use our memories against us by summarising readings.
 In the summaries, mediums can avoid all their misses and add power to their hits.
 This can be very effective if done right.